thecodearcher/todo-application-with--twilio-sync/readme.md

 At this point, we have successfully built a basic CRUD API for our to-do application.
 Now let’s create the routes for our API.

 Usually, when building a Laravel application, we would place our application routes in the `routes/web.php`  file.
 This would allow us to access our application at `http://todo-app.test/todo` and provide features like session state and CSRF protection through the `web` [middleware group](https://laravel.com/docs/5.8/middleware).
-However, since we are building an API, Laravel has a more well suited locattion for these routes, `routes/api.php`.
+However, since we are building an API, Laravel has a more well suited location for these routes, `routes/api.php`.
 Placing our routes here will prefix them with `/api` and assign the `api` middleware group.
 The api  middleware provides features like throttling and bindings, and also allows our routes to be stateless.
 Open up `routes/api.php` and make the following changes:

     <?php
     use Illuminate\Http\Request;